ApolloAuto/apollo/docs/howto/how_to_add_a_new_lidar_detector_algorithm.md

 ## Define a class that inherits `base_lidar_detector`

 All the lidar detector algorithms shall inherit `base_lidar_detector`，which defines a set of interfaces.
-Here is an example of a detector implementation:
+Here is an example of the detector implementation:

 ```c++
 namespace apollo {